Puzan789/Transformers_From_Scratch/Self_Attention/Readme.md

 5. **Weighted Sum of Values**: The final output for each token is a weighted sum of the Value vectors, weighted by the attention weights.

+### Analogy
-Query (Q): The question asked by the teacher.
+- **Query (Q)**: The question asked by the teacher.
 It seeks specific information or attention from the students.
-Key (K): The information that each student provides in response to the question.
+- **Key (K)**: The information that each student provides in response to the question.
 It represents how much a student's response aligns with the question.
-Value (V): The actual content or information that each student knows, which might be useful to answer the question.
+- **Value (V)**: The actual content or information that each student knows, which might be useful to answer the question.